pdxgx/immunorx_response_pipeline/README.md

 *For DNA neoepitope prediction:*

 We ran `neoepiscope`'s `download` functionality, answering yes to downloading/indexing the GENCODE v19 annotation, and yes to downloading the hg19 bowtie index.

+*For tumor-specific splice junction identification:*

+We used some data described in the "Data" section of [this repository](github.com/JulianneDavid/shared-cancer-splicing).
+We downloaded all of the exon-exon junction BEDs for GTEx and TCGA, as well as the GENCODE v28 GTF file.

 *For extended neoepitope burden analysis:*